instadeepai/marl-eval/docs/json_tooling_usage.md

 * `evaluation_step`: the number of evaluations that have been performed so far.
 * `is_absolute_metric`: a boolean flag indicating whether an absolute metric is being logged.

-Suppose a the `4`th evaluation is being performed at environment timestep `40000` for the `episode_return` metric with a value of `12.9` then the `write` method could be used as follows:
+Suppose the `4`th evaluation is being performed at environment timestep `40000` for the `episode_return` metric with a value of `12.9` then the `write` method could be used as follows:

 ```python
 json_logger.write(